ritututeja/HAMR_Tutorial/step1.rst

 4. Change the name of the analysis and output folder as needed or leave for defaults.

-5. Under "Input" click on Add to provide input files for both ChIP and input dataset.
+5. Under "Input" click on Add to provide input files.
 Sample dataset location iplantcollaborative > example_data > HAMR_tutorial -> fastqfiles.
 Check both files and click 'OK'.

 6. For next section "Resource Requirements" request resources as needed or leave for defaults